 Please note the deadline for submission is Monday April 9, 2018.
 If you do not receive confirmation after poster submission, please email your poster abstract to registrar Cindy (Lee) Wilson at email@example.com and Grace Li at firstname.lastname@example.org.

 Logistics on poster sizes, etc., will be communicated by this year’s poster chair by early April.
 Please contact the poster chair Grace Li for any questions.

-The Charlie Sampson Poster Award was created to commemorate Charlie’s contributions to the MBSW since its inception 36 years ago.
-To qualify for the award, the author(s) of the poster must be current students or students who graduated in 2014.
-The award consists of a $200 cash sum to be presented at the banquet on Tuesday night.
+The Charlie Sampson?& Mir Ali Poster Awards were created to commemorate Charlie & Mir’s contributions to the MBSW since its inception 36 years ago.
+To qualify for the award, the author(s) of the poster must be current students or students who graduated in the past year.
+The award consists of $200 to be presented at the banquet on Tuesday night.

 Posters will be judged on content, originality, presentation, and contribution to a biopharmaceutical issue.
 Judges will review all posters and decide on award recipients.

 The poster session is a great way to participate in the workshop.
 For the limited number of financial grants made available to students, preference is given to students presenting a poster or paper.
 The funding grant application is available here.

 Past Charlie Sampson?& Mir Ali Award Winners